[Estimated read time: 6 minutes]

 To help protect you and your family this winter be sure to check all of your Carbon Monoxide and Smoke Alarms.
 December through March is peak time for house fires.

 Do you have a lot of heat escaping because of poor insulation in your attic?
 One easy way to tell is by simply looking at your roof after a snowfall.
-If all of the neighbors still have snow on their roof throughout the day and yours has already melted.
+If all of the neighbors still have snow on their roofs throughout the day and yours has already melted.
 Chances are, you have poor insulation.

 Improve Water Heater Efficiency